zmercedes/UnityMultiplayerGame/readme.md

 #### Getting weapon collider/damage to activate across clients
   * solved by creating command/rpc in PlayerSetup, and changing the name to PlayerNetworkActions

-#### Getting the forward direction of character as the launch direction of weapons without
+#### Getting the forward direction of character as the launch direction of weapons
   * This issue is odd because using a syncvar to update the forward direction wasn't working. i'm assuming that's because the PlayerController script is deactivated on non local players, and for whatever reason if a script updates a syncvar on a client but the same script is deactivated on other clients, the syncvar will not update. instead, i made the attack animation enumerator get the up direction in PlayerAction.

 #### Making attack animation smoother across clients